andlekbra/dat250-gruppe5-VoteApp2/WorkingWithPollTemplate.md

     - The ref is probably there to be able to use DbSet in IDbContext
 - THe project is using caching.
 THis is handled in the command and query objects.
 We can probably remove this from our application.

+## Swagger

+Authenticate using Bearer:
+Get token by using the toekn controller and
+{
+  "email": "mukesh@blazorhero.com",
+  "password": "123Pa$$word!"
+}

+Add token to Bearer

 ## Creating the entity and add it to the DBCOntext
 - Created entity PollQuestion.cs in Domain project /Entities/Vote
     - The model inherits the contract AuditableEntity